-Intended outcome Success criteria The gap between pupil premium Progress 8 and national non-pupil premium students will narrow Data - Students improve by at least 0.2 from 2022 baseline.
+Intended outcome Success criteria The gap between pupil premium Progress 8 and national non-pupil premium students will narrow Data - Students improve by at least 0.2 from 2023 baseline.
 The percentage of pupil premium students achiev- ing 9-4EM will exceed 45%.
 45%+ achieved.
 Pupil premium attendance will be more in line with whole School attendance Data - attendance at least 92% for pupil premium cohort across the School Teachers and teaching assistants to provide high quality teaching and learning including core teach- ing strategies introduced through CPD Quality assurance procedures will measure the effectiveness of these strategies.
 Increased engagement of pupil premium families to parents' evenings and community events.
 Engagement in parents' evenings and the parental engagement community events will be measured.
 Parents' evenings - compare attendance data to 2021-2022; we will see a percentage increase across all year groups.
 Students make positive and well-informed choices at transition stages and NEETs remain low.
-Progression data - NEET's are less than 2% Students on the University Mentoring Scheme and the academic mentoring programme will remain en- gaged throughout, receive strong evaluations at the end of the program and show progress.
-Progress data and student voice evaluations.
+Progression data - NEET's are less than 2% Measure the engagement in extra-curricular activi- ties.
+Participation data from all clubs and extra-curricular activities will be available so we can begin to target groups that are underrepresented in.